-Tuesday 3:00 - 4:50 p.m.
+Monday 1:00 - 2:50 p.m.
 Zoom Meeting (Click Link: Top of Moodle Course Page)

-Wednesday 2:30 - 3:20 p.m.
-Zoom Meeting Thursday 3:00 - 3:50 p.m.
+Tuesday 1:00 - 2:50 p.m.
+Zoom Meeting Thursday 1:00 - 1:50 p.m.
 Zoom Meeting

 Instructional hours are flexible.
 However, the class meets regularly on Zoom at the scheduled class times.
-This is where course content will be taught and where we will discuss major items, such as the essay, vocabulary study, "Rules for Writers" study, the short story, the novel, poetry, Forum postings, and preparation for the Mid-term Projects and Final Projects.
-Regular (on time) attendance on Zoom, along with required Zoom etiquette, contributes to your Class Preparation marks, Discussion marks, and to your overall marks for the course.
-Note: A laptop or desktop computer with microphone, webcam (live picture - video on), and speakers\ or headphones is required for our course.
-Mobile phones, chrome books, and tablets are not recommended for accessing our Zoom class meetings or for accessing content on our Moodle course page. \To avoid the experience of class-wide noise feedback when your mike is unmuted, and to ensure privacy for you, for those around you, and for our class, earbuds or headphones are required.
+This is where course content will be taught and where we will discuss major items, such as the essay, vocabulary study, Rules for Writers study, the short story, preparation for Quizzes, Forum postings, and preparation for the Mid-term Projects and Final Projects.
+Regular and on-time attendance in your Zoom class, along with required Zoom etiquette (See our Course Introduction on Moodle), contributes to your Class Preparation marks (3), Discussion marks and to all the marks you earn in the course.
+Note: A laptop or desktop computer with microphone, webcam (live picture - video on), and speakers or headphones is required for our course.
+Mobile phones and tablets are not recommended for accessing our Zoom class meetings or for accessing content on our Moodle course page.
+To avoid the experience of class-wide noise feedback when your mike is unmuted, and to ensure privacy for you, for those around you, and for our class, earbuds or headphones are required.
 Moreover, it is your responsibility to trouble shoot any class wide noise feedback issues or class set up issues that originate from your system set up, as soon as possible, for the smooth operation of the class, so we can hear you properly, so you can hear the instructor properly, and so you can build your class preparation marks and overall marks for the course.